 St. Peter's Abbey, Europe's oldest restaurant, is located in the heart of Salzburg, and serves as a great starting point to walk up to the Fortress Hohensalzburg.

-For modern & contemporary art visit the Museum of Modern Art, located atop the Mönchsberg, along with and a restaurant that offers amazing views of the old city of Salzburg.
+For modern & contemporary art visit the Museum of Modern Art, located atop the Mönchsberg, enjoy coffee on the terrace of the restaurant, which offers amazing views of the old city of Salzburg.

 Gain access to all of the city's major attractions and public transportations and purchase the Salzburg Card your hotel's reception desk, at the city's information offices, and at ticket offices.
 Now you will spend less time worrying, and more time enjoying Salzburg's amazing culture and history.
 For further information visit: www.salzburg.info